shadskii/cloud-service/README.md

 ###### Load Balancer
-The load balancer is an instance of HAProxy that distributes traffic over all instances of the web server to ensure adequate distribution of load.
+The load balancer is an instance of HAProxy that distributes traffic over all instances of the web server to ensure adequate distribution of load using a round robin load balancing algorithm.

 ##### What do we need to build your system?
-To build this system you will need to install HAProxy, MongoDB and gradle.
+To build this system you will need to install:
+* HAProxy
+* MongoDB
+* Gradle
+* Java

 ##### How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?
 This system should sufficiently handle any size file and is only limited by the disk space on the machine running it.